romm/formz/Documentation/05-UsersManual/TypoScript/ConfigurationActivation/Index.rst

 Activation condition list
 -------------------------

-You can find below the list of all activation condition available in Formz core.
+You can find below the list of all activation condition available in FormZ core.

 They can be used by fields (see “:ref:`Activation conditions <fieldsActivation-conditions>`”) and validators (see “:ref:`Validator activation <validatorsActivation>`”).